nathancday/ride_finder/README.md

 #### A tool to locate the closest public transit options to you.
 [Live Demo](https://nathanday.shinyapps.io/ride_finder/)

-This is a Shiny app, designed to help riders ustilize [JAUNT], an on demand tranist service for area surrounding Charlottesville, Virginia.
-A user can enter an address and get a map with the route options from there.
-The ultimate goal is to allow riders to submit pick up requests  directly via a form in the app.
+This is a [Shiny](https://shiny.rstudio.com/) app, designed to help riders utilize [JAUNT], an on demand tranist service for area surrounding Charlottesville, Virginia.
+A user can enter their location see a map with the route options before requesting a pick up.

 This is part of the [CID 2018 Regional Transit Challenge](https://github.com/Smart-Cville/CID-2018-Regional-Transit-Challenge).